cupy/cupy/docs/source/tutorial/basic.rst

 Also we can compute gradients of intermediate variables.
 Note that Chainer, by default, releases the gradient arrays of intermediate variables for memory efficiency.
-In order to preserve gradient information, pass the ``retain_grad`` argument to the backward method
+In order to preserve gradient information, pass the ``retain_grad`` argument to the backward method:

 .. doctest::